 The Library collects general dictionaries in a variety of languages as well.
 To find bilingual dictionaries in the online catalog, look under the subject heading [Language]--Dictionaries--English (e.g.: chinese language--dictionaries--english).

 Two useful sources to help decipher legal abbreviations in other languages are Bieber's Dictionary of Legal Abbreviations, 3d ed.
 (Superseded Ref.
 KF246 .B5 1988; foreign abbreviations have been deleted from the current edition), and Kavass and Prince's World Dictionary of Legal Abbreviations (Ref.
 K85 .W67 1991).
+The Cardiff Index to Legal Abbreviations is a free site which includes abbreviations from international citation guides.

 The Civil Law Dictionary Wiki project includes both common law and civil law glossaries.
 It is based on a previously published article: N. Stephan Kinsella, A Civil Law to Common Law Dictionary, 54 La.
 L. Rev. 1265 (1994).